Who wants fresh produce from the garden?

 7 benefits of gardening with raised garden beds:

-Because raised beds are raised off the ground, you can install a barrier at the bottom of the bed to keep deep-rooted weeds from taking hold.
+You can install landscape fabric or other weed barrier at the bottom of the bed before adding fresh soil to keep deep-rooted weeds from taking hold.
 Weeds that do appear tend to have shallow roots and are easy to remove.

-You don’t have to rely on the existing dirt in your yard.
+You don’t have to rely on the existing dirt in your yard to help your plants flourish.
 You can tailor the soil to what you want to grow.
 If you want to grow beans in a raised garden planter, you can fill it with soil that’s ideal for growing beans.

 With a raised bed you can water and tend your plants without stepping all over the soil.
 That means less soil compaction, which can be a problem with ground-level gardens.
 Plus, the soil in raised beds drains better.

 A raised bed means you don’t have to stoop as low to care for your plants.
 Your back and knees will feel the difference!

 Some critters who are a nuisance to gardeners can’t get to a raised bed because it’s up off the ground.
 Fewer invaders means less risk to the health of your plants.

 6.Warms up earlier

 In colder climates, it can take awhile for the ground in your yard to warm up.
 Shoot, in some places there’s still a risk of freeze until Memorial Day!
 But the soil in a raised bed warms up earlier, so you can start your garden sooner.

 A tidy wall of cedar or pine boards keeps your raised wooden bed looking orderly because plants don’t spread beyond the borders of the bed.
 A white vinyl plant bed is another option that gives your garden a clean look.